shastier/home_budget_friend/README.md

 - **Heroku Deployment**: Applied continuous integration on deployment.

 ## Code snippet
-- This is a many to many relationship post_expenses, that allow a user to have many expenses and an expense to be used by many users.
+- Here is how the model was implemented for: many to many relationship post_expenses, that allow a user to have many expenses and an expense to be used by many users.
+Which is the main funtionality of the app.

 - app/models/post_expense.rb
 ```ruby
 class PostExpense < ApplicationRecord